SergeoLacruz/inventree-supplier-panel/README.md

 This is not your normal Digikey account for shopping.
 You have to apply separately.
 After registration create an organisation and inside the organization a production app.
 The most important thing to set is the OAuth Callback.
-This is an URL on your local server that is called by Digikey for token generation.
-The plugin creates an URL for this.
+This is an URL on your local server that is called by Digikey for key generation.
+The plugin sets up an URL for this.
 Just add your local IP.
-The entry should look like:
+The entry should look somehow like:

 ```
 https://192.168.1.40:8123/plugin/suppliercart/digikeytoken/
 ```

-In this example 192.168.1.40:8123 is the local IP address and ans port where my InvenTree development server runs.
+In this example 192.168.1.40:8123 is the local IP address and and port where my InvenTree development server runs.
 Place here the appropriate address.
 In Production products section make sure that Product information and MyLists is activated.

 In the View tab of your app you find the Client-ID and the Client-Secret.
 Place those in the plugin settings.

+Digikey Supplierparts have to by in your Inventree Database as described already in the Mouser section.

 ### Usage
 Using Digikey is more complex.
 The authorisation system is token based and they do not have a shopping cart API.
-Digikey Supplierparts have to by in your Inventree Database as described already in the Mouser section.

 #### Authorization
 The Digikey Client ID and the Client secret are the first things you need.
 With those you call an API endpoint.
-You HAVE to go through an interactive browser window and put in your credentials.
+You HAVE to go through an interactive browser window and enter your credentials.
 Afterwards Digikey opens a callback URL on your local machine and transfers a key.
-With this key you have to call another API endpoint to create a token and e refresh token.
+With this key the plugin calls another API endpoint to create a token and a refresh token.
 The key gets bad after 60 seconds.

 The token is used for each call to a Digikey API.
 It is good for 30 minutes.
 It has to be refreshed using the refresh token.
 This one is valid for 90 days.

 The plugin has a button in the panel that initiates the first step.
-It opens a browser where you put in your credentials.
+It opens a browser where you enter your credentials.
 When the OAuth callback is properly set the URL ...plugin/suppliercart/digikeytoken/ is called.
-This triggers a call to https://api.digikey.com/v1/oauth2/token from where you get the tokens.
+This triggers a call to https://api.digikey.com/v1/oauth2/token from where the plugin get the tokens.
 The tokens are stored in the plugin setting area.
 Do not change them manually.

 Each time you transfer a PO the refresh token is called independently from the tokens live time.
 This also refreshes the refresh token.
-So you are save when you use the plugin ate least one in 90 days.
+So you are save when you use the plugin ate least once in 90 days.
 In case the token gets bad you need to create a fresh set using the token button again.

 If you are confused now read the documentation on the Digikey WEB page for more details.